huynguyen-n/GhostTyping/README.md

 [![Lisence](https://img.shields.io/cocoapods/l/GhostTyping.svg?style=flat-square)](https://github.com/huynguyen-n/GhostTyping/LISENCE)

-GhostTyping is an custom UIView with UITextField inside library written in Swift.
+GhostTyping is an custom UIView with UITextField insided library written in Swift.
 The goal is bring all of animation and features like another Javascript framework to iOS native.

 ## Features